google/kctf/docs/google-cloud.md

 In the next step we'll see how to edit the challenge, add a proof of work to prevent abuse, and push an update.

 ## Add a proof of work
-To add a proof of work, edit the configuration of the challenge in `config/pow.conf`:
+To add a proof of work, edit the configuration of the challenge:

 1. Open `challenge.yaml` and change `powDifficultySeconds` from 0 to 10.
     ```bash